MDSVISHNUMOHAN/Futurense-Internship/README.md

 Python program to flatten tuple of list to tuple, convert Set into Tuple and Tuple into Set,convert List of Dictionary to Tuple list Python, Python Sort tuple list by Nth element of tuple, find tuple indices from other tuple list.

+## COVID DATA ANALYSIS

+The analysis of the COVID-19 Global Statistics Dataset provides valuable insights into the global impact of the pandemic by leveraging data analysis techniques.